openstates/documentation/contributing/pupa-conversion.rst

 Before You Start
 ----------------

-If you haven't already, you may want to check out our :doc:`writing-scrapers` guide before starting converting scrapers.
+If you haven't already, you may want to check out our :doc:`getting-started` guide before starting converting scrapers.

 Before you start it is important to check the current status of the pupa-migration for the state you're considering migrating.